frli8848/DREAM/INSTALLATION.md

 # Building the DREAM Toolbox Source Code

-The  https://github.com/frli8848/DREAM.git repsitory contains the current development sources for the DREAM Toolbox.
+The  https://github.com/frli8848/DREAM.git repository contains the current development sources for the DREAM Toolbox.
 One can obtain the source code using:
 ```
  $ git clone https://github.com/frli8848/DREAM.git